--

 - Aurobindo Ghose

-Indian philosopher (1872-1950) --
+Indian philosopher (1872-1950)

 Nothing, nothing, nothing, no error, no crime is so absolutely repugnant to God as everything which is official; and why?
-Because the official is so impersonal and therefore the deepest insult which can be offered to a personality

-- S. Kierkegaard --
+- S. Kierkegaard

 You know who really digs Kant's categorical imperative, by the way?
 Nerds and cowards.
 I mean, wouldn't it be nice if you didn't have to make decisions about right and wrong for yourself, on a case-by-case basis.
 Wouldn't it be nice if you had a good book, and you could just follow the directions in it to the letter and be assured you'd never step on anyone's toes, never piss anyone off, never do anything wrong.
 But life isn't, you know, neat like that.